willsmart/basecamp3-downloader/README.md

     . get_info.sh

-.. which will guide you through the (semi complicated) process of obtaining a token to access the basecamp 3 api.
+.. which will guide you through the process of obtaining a token to access the basecamp 3 api.

 Afterwards, run ..